kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

         for sim, src, txt in results[:max_chunks]
     ]
 This change made response quality significantly better.
 The model could now understand that "Who is Johnny Silverhand?" and "Tell me about the guy who blew up Arasaka Tower?" were asking for similar information, even without exact keyword matches.

+I've chosen to use SentenceTransformers to embed and retrieve information at the sentence level to try to get a balance between retrieving the part of the data that was most relevant and preserving meaning.
+Token-based or size-based chunking, like LangChain TextSplitter, risks slicing an idea arbitrarily, while long paragraphs can end up mixing unrelated concepts.
+Sentence level embeddings give me a chunk of context that's small enough to not contain unrelated ideas or that end up using too many tokens, while still preserving the meaning, which is particularly interesting in the case of a game like Cyberpunk 2077, that contains a lot of invented slang, pseudo-technological terms, and other fictional bits of language.

 However, even with these improvements, the transcript alone was insufficient.
 Questions about characters worked reasonably well, but questions about game mechanics, missions, or world-building fell flat.
 The data simply wasn't there.
 I needed a better data source.
 The wiki
 I needed a source of data that was complete, up-to-date, reliable, and neutral because people get very passionate about their in-game choices.
 The community-maintained Cyberpunk Wiki was the obvious answer.
 The download challenge
 The wiki is substantial, as it's about 15,000 pages.
 Downloading it required the following:
 Respecting API rate limits: I had to add intentional pauses between requests to avoid getting blocked.
-The download script took a couple of hours to complete.
+The download script, which ran simple GET requests to the fandom.com API with `sleep()` calls for pauses, took a couple of hours to complete.
+Getting fresh data from the wiki would require the script to be run again manually, but since Cyberpunk 2077 is a completed game that receives very infrequent updates, I decided this was not an issue.

 Choosing the right format: I settled on a single JSON file where each page is a key-value pair:

 {